 What you don’t know about your online footprint may affect potential prospects and opportunities.

 Have you ever searched your name online?
-Odds are that you haven’t if you’re among the 50% of U.S. professionals (including Millennials) who have never Googled their own names, according to a survey conducted by resume consulting service TopResume.
+The odds are that you haven’t if you’re among the 50% of U.S. professionals (including Millennials) who have never Googled their names, according to a survey conducted by resume consulting service TopResume.

 And unfortunately, many of us aren’t too happy about what we find.

 From LinkedIn Profiles to public forums, to social media sites, to dating profiles, the sum of the information that makes up a person’s online reputation doesn’t always paint them in the best light.
 But as long as this information exists in the public domain, it’s fair game for other people to make significant or life-changing decisions based on your name’s background search results alone.

 Here are the top reasons why you should run an online background check on yourself with a top rated provider like GladiKnow as soon as possible:

 1. It’s normal for schools and potential employers to run a background check search on you